sockheadrps/EventGen/README.md

 - **`main.js`**: Your application logic (edit this!)
 - **`index.html`**: Entry point

----

-## Philosophy

-wsprot is a **scaffolding tool**, not a continuous code generator.

 1. **Design** your protocol in the visual builder
 2. **Generate** starter code once
 3. **Edit** the generated code directly—it's now your code
 4. **Build** your application

-No subclassing required.
-No regeneration workflow.
-Just clean starter code you own.

 ## Requirements